Gastric dilatation / Torsion

 Here are the clinical signs (symptoms) that you may notice:

-• Repeated non-productive efforts, excessive salivation
+• Repeated non-productive vomiting efforts, excessive salivation

 • Abdominal distension, discomfort